Ordos campaign (1592): Rebellion

 In late March 1592, the soldiers and officers who were owed money by Dang Xin became increasingly frustrated with his refusal to pay their salaries.
-Led by Chinese officer Liu Dongyang, they rose up and killed Dang Xin and Shi Jifang, and the military commander of the area was forced to commit suicide.
-Liu Dongyang was then appointed as their commander, with Pubei as chief strategist and Bo Cheng'en and Xu Chao, an experienced officer whose abilities are on par with Pubei's, as deputy commanders.
+Led by Chinese officer Liu Dongyang, they rose up and killed Dang and Shi Jifang, and the military commander of the area was forced to commit suicide.
+Liu became their commander.
+Pubei served as chief strategist, and his son Bo Cheng'en and the experienced officer Xu Chao were deputy commanders.
 Tu Wenxiu, the son of one of Pubei's original Mongol loyalists, and Pubei's adopted son Bo Yun served as the commander's assistants.
 The government believed that Pubei, due to his Mongol origins, was the mastermind behind the rebellion.
 The rebels successfully captured Ningxia and 47 surrounding forts, while the pro-government officers and their troops retreated in confusion.
-In an attempt to expand their control, Tu Wenxiu led 500 men to attack Pinglu, a city 200 km south of Ningxia, but the city was successfully defended by the local Ming commander Xiao Ruxun.
+In an attempt to expand their control, Tu Wenxiu led 500 men to attack Pinglu, a city 200 km south of Ningxia, but the local Ming commander Xiao Ruxun defended Pinglu.
 In late April, several thousand Mongols, led by Jorightu, joined the rebels and were welcomed in Ningxia.
 On 9 May, they launched another unsuccessful attack on Pinglu.
 The Mongols then withdrew, plundering the countryside.

 The rebels demanded recognition from the government, threatening to form an alliance with the Ordos Mongols.
 Ningxia was a heavily fortified city with a population of 300,000 and an armed rebel force of 30,000 (or possibly 20,000).
 (Note: In total, the regional commander of Ningxia had seven regiments and four battalions under his command, theoretically comprising 61,900 soldiers and 40,200 horses.
 The actual number was lower, for example, when the garrison of the city was checked in 1571, it was found that only 21,669 out of the 27,728 soldiers listed were present.
 (This was considered a relatively good result compared to the standards.))
 The city walls were six meters thick and nine meters high, and the rebels were skilled and experienced soldiers.